BritishGeekGuy/GetMyApp-CLI/README.md

-# WinPac Website
+# GMA-CLI Website
-Website for WinPac
+Website for GetMyApp-CLI